cleatherbury/Google_Data_Analytics/1-Foundations/Course-2/Exam.md

 ### Question 5

-Which analytical skill involves managing the people, processes, and tools used in data analysis?
+The manager at a music shop notices that more trombones are repaired on the days when Alex and Jasmine work the same shift.
+After some investigation, the manager discovers that Alex is excellent at fixing slides, and Jasmine is great at shaping mouthpieces.
+Working together, Alex and Jasmine repair trombones faster.
+The manager is happy to have discovered this relationship and decides to always schedule Alex and Jasmine for the same shifts.
+In this scenario, the manager used which quality of analytical thinking?

+* Visualization
+* ```Correlation```
+* Big-Picture thinking
+* Problem-orientation

+> ```A correlationh is the fourth quality of analytical thinking: being able to identify  between two or more pieces of data.```

+### Question 6

+A company has recently tasked their data science team with figuring out what is causing the decline in production at one of their plants.
+The data analysts ask a number of questions trying to get to the root cause of the problem.
+This technique is known as what?

 * Curiosity
-* Understanding context
-* ```Data strategy```
-* Data design

-> ```Data strategy involves managing the people, processes, and tools used in data analysis.```

-### Question 6

-Correlation is the aspect of analytical thinking that involves figuring out the specifics that help you execute a plan.
+* ```The five whys```

-* True
+* Strategizing
-* ```False```
+* Inquiry

-> C```orrelation involves being able to identify a relationship between two or more pieces of data.```
+> ```In the five whys, you ask, “Why?” five times to reveal the root cause of a problem.```

 ### Question 7

-Fill in the blank: Detail-oriented thinking is about figuring out all of the _____ that will help you execute a plan.

-* ```specifics```
-* datasets
-* instructions
-* information

-> ```Detail-oriented thinking is about figuring out all of the specifics that will help you execute a plan.```

-### Question 8

-The five whys is a technique that involves asking, “Why?” five times in order to achieve what goal?

-* ```Identify the root cause of a problem```
-* Visualize how a process should look in the future
-* Use facts to guide business strategy
-* Put a plan into action

-> ```In the five whys, you ask, “Why?” five times to reveal the root cause of a problem.```

-### Question 9

-What method involves examining and evaluating how a process works currently in order to get it where you want it to be in the future?
+Fill in the blank: _______ is a method examining and evaluating how a process works currently in order to get where you want to be in the future.

 * ```Gap analysis```
-* The five whys
 * Strategy
 * Data visualization
+* The five whys

-> ```Gap analysis is a method for examining and evaluating how a process works currently in order to get where you want to be in the future.```
+> ```Gap analysis is a method examining and evaluating how a process works currently in order to get where you want to be in the future.```

-### Question 10
+### Question 8

-Data-driven decision-making involves the five analytical skills: curiosity, understanding context, having a technical mindset, data design, and data strategy.
-Each plays a role in data-driven decision-making.
+Data analysts following data-driven decision-making use the analytical skills of curiosity, having a technical mindset, and data design.
+What other two analytical skills would they employ?

-* ```True```
-* False

-> ```Data-driven decision-making involves curiosity, understanding context, having a technical mindset, data design, and data strategy.```
+- ```data strategy```\
+- knowledge\
+- ```understanding context```\
+- efficiency

+> ```Data-driven decision making is using facts to guide business strategy.```